JohnDev19/Calculator/README.md

 ## Features

-- **Neumorphic Elements:** The calculator incorporates neumorphic design principles for a contemporary and visually appealing look.
+- **Neumorphic Elements:** This calculator incorporates neumorphic design principles for a contemporary and visually appealing look.

 - **Easy-to-Use Interface:** Perform calculations with an intuitive button layout and a clear display.